Skip to content

 Steel beams are made from rolled steel that has been cut to size and then welded together to form a beam.

 Steel beams are very strong and are often used in construction that requires long spans or heavy loads.
-However, steel beams can be susceptible to corrosion.
+Steel beams can be susceptible to corrosion.

 Concrete Beam: